MStarmans91/starter-hugo-academic/content/authors/zhen/_index.md

 role: PhD Student, Erasmus MC Surgery Department, Rotterdam, NL

 # Title of project here
+bio: "Automatic quantification of histopathological grwoth patterns of colorectal liver metastases on histopathology using AI."
 interests:
 - "Automatic quantification of histopathological grwoth patterns of colorectal liver metastases on histopathology using AI."